mirarr-app/awesome-omarchy/README.md

 [Omarchist](https://github.com/tahayvr/omarchist) - Omarchist brings Omarchy theme creation into the visual realm.
 Design, preview, and fine-tune your themes with color pickers, easy updates, and an intuitive interface that makes customization effortless.

+### Utils

+[Omarchy Cleaner](https://github.com/maxart/omarchy-cleaner) - An interactive shell script to remove unwanted default applications and webapps from Omarchy installations with a clean, visual interface.